- What is a Steamed Dumpling?

 Yes, technically there’s the traditional sha momo made with minced beef – or even more traditionally, minced yak – but nowadays the momo has come to take on all sorts of filling options.
 As you’ll see in our version of the recipe, preparing a traditional sha dumpling is as fine as preparing a vegetarian-only option.

 The filling is actually the easy part of the entire momo creation process.
-You’ll take all your ingredients for your preferred filling and put it into the food processor .
+You’ll take all your ingredients for your preferred filling and put it into the food processor (on Amazon).
 Blitz and process everything until you have very finely chopped pieces that can nestle nicely in between the skin of your dumpling.
 You don’t necessarily want to puree your filling ingredients, but you don’t want such large pieces that they protrude and break the dumpling skin either.

 HOW TO MAKE DUMPLINGS